 |Wanamaker's at Astor Place, 1920s|

-In 1928, 200,000 black people resided in New York City and 250 of them were employees of the department store known as Wanamaker’s.
+In 1928, about 300,000 black people resided in New York City and 250 of them were employees of the department store known as Wanamaker’s.

 Founded by John Wanamaker in Philadelphia in 1876, the same year as the nation’s centennial, the store employed African-Americans through Reconstruction and into the Jim Crow era.
 Wanamaker’s devout Christianity led him to believe in racial equality – to the extent that the times permitted.